Jump to:

 Imaging

-Advances in imaging technology have improved the diagnostic tools for prostate cancer.
-Multiparametic Magnetic Resonance Imaging has demonstrated a pooled sensitivity of 89% and specificity of 73% in the detection of prostate cancer lesions.12 MRI-directed biopsies also have improved sensitivity and specific over transrectal ultrasound directed biopsies alone.
-In metastatic disease, CT scan of the abdomen and pelvis is performed to assess for soft tissue disease in the liver, lung, and lymph nodes.
-PET scans can detect areas of actively metabolizing disease but is only FDA-approved to assess clinical response in patients receiving chemotherapy in the setting of clinical trials.12 Patients receiving androgen deprivation therapy should undergo baseline dual-energy x-ray absorptiometry (DXA) scan and at 12-24 month intervals following treatment initiation to assess bone mineral density.
-There should be low threshold to obtain spinal MRI (or CT if MRI is contraindicated) in cases of vertebral metastasis and concern for spinal cord injury.
-Additionally, plain films in areas of known appendicular skeletal metastasis (most often hips and shoulders) can help to guide activity restrictions and need for orthopedic referral.
+Advances in imaging have enhanced prostate cancer diagnosis.
+Multiparametric MRI has 89% sensitivity and 73% specificity for detecting lesions, with MRI-directed biopsies outperforming transrectal ultrasound-guided biopsies.11 In metastatic disease, CT assesses soft tissue involvement in the liver, lungs, and lymph nodes, while PET scans detect active disease but are FDA-approved only for clinical trials.11 Patients receiving androgen deprivation therapy should undergo baseline dual-energy x-ray absorptiometry (DXA) scan at 12-24 month intervals following treatment initiation to assess bone mineral density.
+There should be low threshold to obtain spinal MRI (or CT if MRI is contraindicated) in cases of vertebral metastasis and with suspected spinal cord injury.
+Plain films in areas of known appendicular skeletal metastasis (most often hips and shoulders) can help to guide activity restrictions and the need for orthopedic referral.

 Supplemental assessment tools

-In patients with spinal metastasis, the Spine Instability Neoplastic Score (SINS) can be utilized to determine stability of spinal metastases.13 For long bone metastases, Mirels’ Criteria can be used to determine stability and need for prophylactic fixation.14
+In patients with spinal metastasis, the Spine Instability Neoplastic Score (SINS) can be utilized to determine stability of spinal metastases.12 For long bone metastases, Mirels’ Criteria can be used to determine stability and need for prophylactic fixation.13

 SINS ComponentScore